rubyworks/rc/README.md

-RC can be used with any Ruby-based commandline tool that can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been customized to directly support RC.
+RC can be used with any Ruby-based commandline tool that can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been desinged to directly support RC.

 ## Customization

-A tool can provide dedicated support for RC by loading the `rc/interface` script and defining a `run` procedure.
-For example, the `detroit` project defines:
+A tool can provide dedicated support for RC by loading the `rc/api` script and defining a `config_proc` procedure.
+For example, the `detroit` project
+defines:

-    require 'rc/interface'
+    require 'rc/api'

-    RC.run('detroit') do |configs|
+    RC.config_proc('detroit') do |config|
-      Detroit.rc_configs = configs
+      Detroit.rc_config << config
     end

-When `detroit` gets around to loading a project's build assemblies, it will check this setting and evaluate the configs via Detroit's confgiruation DSL.
+When `detroit` gets around to loading a project's build assemblies, it will check `rc_config` setting and evaluate the configurations via Detroit's own DSL.

-Some tools may also need to run preconfiguration code before allowing RC to process configuration.
-Probably the most common use for this is to parse commandline arguments for a profile setting as an alternative to normal environment variable.

-    RC.run('qed') do
-      if i = ARGV.index('--profile') || ARGV.index('-p')
-        ENV['profile'] = ARGV[i+1]
-      end
-    end

-The `run` method forces the loading of `rc`, which triggers tool configuration, regardless of whether the end-user has set `RUBYOPT="-rc"`.
-If you wish for your tool to only work when `RUBYOPT` is set, then define `RC.processor` instead of `run`.
+Some tools will want to support a command line option for selecting a configuration profile.
+RC has a convenience method to make this very easy to do.

+    RC.profile_switch('-p', '--profile')

+It does not remove the argument from `ARGV`, so the tool's command line option parser should still account for it.
+This simply ensures RC will know what the profile is by setting `ENV['profile']` to that given in `ARGV`.

 ## Dependencies